shawn-phy/myblog/_musings/2024-06-25-LinkedIn-strategies.md

 The primary use of LinkedIn by software development companies is in marketing which we shall analyze in the next chapters

 ## Key marketing strategies
 The Core goal of any marketing campaign is to ensure a continuous flow of clients and customers.
-Software development companies in particular need a wide market reach to get more clients, this speaks for itself when the products the company churns out are products in demand by the consumers a classic corollary of the statement “Do one thing and do it well” ~ Jan Koum.
+Software development companies in particular need a wide market reach to get more clients, this speaks for itself when the products the company churns out are products in demand by the consumers a classic corollary of the statement *“Do one thing and do it well” ~ Jan Koum*.

 Common marketing strategies include:
 ### Optimizing Profile pages
+They say the devil is in the details, I say the client is a very picky demon(sometimes).
+The average customer will start looking for a potential service provider with a very vaguely written project scope and a solid idea on paper.
+While scouting on LinkedIn they will openly discredit any companies with a shady profile. the way to improve a profile is by posting engaging content regularly and encouraging employees to follow and share from the page.
+These practices all add up to a popular tenet in modern search engines; Search engine Optimization which works by optimizing search rankings and increasing visibility.